 Do the new rules change how the deposit I hold for my beneficiaries are protected?

-No. Under the new rules, CDIC continues to insure eligible deposits held in trust up to $100,000 per beneficiary, as long as the above noted rules are met by the trustee.
+No. CDIC continues to insure eligible deposits held in trust up to $100,000 per beneficiary, as long as the above noted rules are met by the trustee.

-- Do you hold deposits in trust at a CDIC Member Institution?
+- Do I hold deposits in trust at a CDIC Member Institution?